-- Motor Voter passed the House and made it to committee in the Senate. - Automatic Voter Registration passed the House but failed to be voted out of committee in the Senate. - Landlord voter registration did not make any progress but had bills introduced in both chambers. - The Voting Rights Act passed the House and did not make progress in the Senate. - Extending Voter Registration Deadline has made progress in the House and is being held up in the Senate. - Access for Voters with Disabilities had a bill introduced in the House, but that bill did not make progress. - A bill for Higher Education Institutions to have voter registration plans was introduced in the House and Senate and was referred to committee in the Senate but was not heard before the end of session. - Prepaid Postage bills were introduced but did not make it to committee in either chamber.
+- Motor Voter passed the House and made it to committee in the Senate. - Automatic Voter Registration passed the House but failed to be voted out of committee in the Senate. - Landlord voter registration did not make any progress but had bills introduced in both chambers. - The Voting Rights Act passed the House and did not make progress in the Senate. - Extending Voter Registration Deadline has made progress in the House, one piece passed, and is being held up in the Senate. - Access for Voters with Disabilities had a bill introduced in the House, but that bill did not make progress.
+No companion bill in Senate - A bill for Higher Education Institutions to have voter registration plans was introduced in the House and Senate and was referred to committee in the Senate but was not heard before the end of session. - Prepaid Postage bills were introduced but did not make it out of committee in either chamber.

-Targets for this issue include but are not limited to:

-Rep. Sam Hunt (D): Chair of House State Government Committee

-Rep. Hans Dunshee (D): Chair of House Appropriations Committee

-Sen. Pam Roach (R): Chair of Senate Government Operations and Security

-Sen. Andy Hill (R): Chair of Senate Ways and Means

-Rep. Drew Hansen (D): Chair of the House Higher Education Committee

-Sen. Barbara Bailey (R): Chair of the Senate Higher Education Committee
+Targets for this issue include but are not limited to: Chair of House State Government Committee Chair of House Appropriations Committee Chair of Senate Government Operations and Security Chair of Senate Ways and Means Chair of the House Higher Education Committee Chair of the Senate Higher Education Committee

-\Potentially other legislators as bills get shifted around but we can expect these 6 to be the primary targets with heavy emphasis put on the first 4.

-Students for the past few sessions have been building a coalition around these issues.
-We have the possibility to continue our coalition with the Vote Coalition and the WSA into session and work on making voter registration more accessible for students in the state of Washington.
 As students encounter these barriers and are made aware of how they disproportionately impact young people and people with marginalized identities, they are inspired to change these policies.
 Most of these bills gained traction in the last biennium and we should be able to quickly get legislation on these bills introduced and build support for these issues early on in session.
 Therefore, each of these issues are likely to be debated and acted upon in the upcoming session.
 Some creative and/or innovative tactics could we employ to engage students around this issue include:

-- Doing a video series to let students and legislators know why voting is important to students - A letter writing campaign to legislators from students about the difficulties of registering to vote and the barriers that prevent students from voting, and pressure from constituents - Student testimony as to how these issues impact them and why increasing access matters - Encouraging students to get out and vote this year by providing accessible voter guides about who represents their district in Olympia and their track record with voting on higher education/voter issues.
+- Doing a video series to let students and legislators know why voting is important to students - A letter writing campaign to legislators from students about the difficulties of registering to vote and the barriers that prevent students from voting, and pressure from constituents - Student testimony as to how these issues impact them and why increasing access matters - Compilation of WWU and other campuses' Vote Work. - Supporting Ballot Initiatives that push for these agenda items if they are not passed in the legislature.